-If you have a CEA Homeowners earthquake policy that began or renewed in 2015, you have one of the following policy types:
+For policies that began or renewed in 2015, your customer has one of the following policy types:

-- Homeowners Choice offers coverage for your house, building code upgrades and emergency repairs.
-Optional coverages are personal property and loss of use, which includes payment of additional living expenses if you are forced to live elsewhere after an earthquake.
+- Homeowners Choice offers coverage for dwelling, building code upgrades and emergency repairs.
+Optional coverages include personal property and additional living expenses (loss of use).

-- Standard Homeowners bundles all of the coverages into one package: house, personal property, building code upgrades, loss of use (additional living expenses) and emergency repairs.
+- Standard Homeowners bundles all of the coverages into one package: dwelling, personal property, building code upgrades, loss of use (additional living expenses) and emergency repairs.

 - 10% or 15% Dwelling deductible.

-- Building Code Upgrade coverage to bring your house up to current building code while making covered repairs, $10,000 included, $20,000 optional.
+- Building Code Upgrade coverage to bring the dwelling up to current building code while making covered repairs, $10,000 included, $20,000 optional.
 No deductible after the dwelling deductible has been met.

 - Personal Property (belongings like TVs and furniture) – up to $100,000 with a 10% or 15% deductible.